ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 1. Frequent, lightweight **digest-based syncs** (`initiateDigestSync`) to efficiently check for state differences.
 2. Less frequent **full state syncs** (`performFullStateSync`) as an anti-entropy measure to guarantee eventual consistency.

-Crucially, we introduced the `Transport` interface and implemented an in-memory version (`MemoryTransport`).
+We introduced the `Transport` interface and implemented an in-memory version (`MemoryTransport`).
 This allowed us to test the node's logic in isolation from network complexities.

 We now have a functioning, testable node implementation with core synchronization logic built upon our CRDT foundation.
 The next step in **Part 2** will be to replace the in-memory transport with a real TCP-based network layer and begin building more sophisticated peer management.
 Stay tuned!